milindpatel63/samba-monitor/README.md

 # Samba Connection Monitor

-This is a Flask-based web application that monitors Samba (SMB) connections using `smbstatus` and sends notifications to a Discord webhook when a new client connects.
+This is a Flask-based web application that monitors Samba (SMB) connections using `smbstatus` and sends notifications to Discord and/or ntfy when a new client connects.
 It also provides a simple web dashboard to display active sessions, services, and locked files.

 ![Screenshot.](/sambasharemonitor.jpeg)

 ## Features
 - Monitors active Samba connections using `smbstatus`.
-- Sends notifications to Discord when a new client connects.
+- Sends notifications to Discord and/or ntfy when a new client connects.
 - Displays session details, services, and locked files in a web dashboard.
 - Allows configuration via environment variables.
 - Runs inside a Docker container.